pieterclaerhout/go-james/README.md

 You can specify the following options:

 * `-v`: the packages which are built will be listed.
+* `--concurrency`: how many package processes should run in parallel, defaults to the number of CPUs.

 As part of the build process, the `versioninfo` package will be filled with the following details: